 NRFA staff continue to liaise and engage with key stakeholders and the user community.
 In March 2018, the NRFA presented and exhibited at Flood & Coast 2018 in Telford.
 Led by the Environment Agency, the event brought together key stakeholders from the flood and coastal erosion risk management community.
 In September 2018, a number of NRFA staff members attended the British Hydrological Society’s 13th National Hydrology Symposium in London.
-The conference theme was, ‘Hydrology: Advances in Theory and Practice’ and led to wide-ranging talks, poster discussions and networking and was well attended by the NRFA.
-Also in September 2018, the NRFA met with Defra staff to update them on their work and discussed hydrology and hydrometry in relation to Defra’s 25-year plan.
-In November 2018, the NRFA hosted the fourth Peak Flows Workshop attended by the four UK Measuring Authorities, which reviewed progress with the dataset, and addressed key issues with the data.
+The conference theme was, ‘Hydrology: Advances in Theory and Practice’ which led to wide-ranging talks, poster discussions and networking opportunities.
+Also in September 2018, the NRFA met with Defra staff to update them on their work and discuss hydrology and hydrometry in relation to Defra’s 25-year plan.
+In November 2018, the NRFA hosted the fourth Peak Flows Workshop attended by the four UK Measuring Authorities, where progress with the dataset was reviewed and addressed key issues with the data addressed.

 The NRFA website remains very popular and has seen sustained activity in 2018.
 There were over 43,000 downloads of river flow, spatial and metadata and around 759,000 page views by 71,000 users across all pages on the NRFA website.
-The Environment Agency’s Hydrology API’s near real-time data has been added to the website for EA Devon & Cornwall sites with a new live data tab on station pages.
+The Environment Agency’s Hydrology API’s near real-time data has been added to the website for EA Devon & Cornwall sites and a new 'live data' tab has been created on the individual station pages.
 A subsequent release of live data sites, covering the rest of England is expected later in 2019.
 Improvements have also been made to the NRFA’s website with a new search page, improved spatial data, new trend pages and a new photo gallery.

-The National Hydrological Monitoring Programme (NHMP), operated jointly by the Centre for Ecology & Hydrology and British Geological Survey has continued to publish the monthly Hydrological Summaries for the UK and against the backdrop of drought concerns throughout 2018, published a number of hydrological status updates and attended a media briefing at the Science Media Centre.
+The National Hydrological Monitoring Programme (NHMP), operated jointly by the Centre for Ecology & Hydrology and the British Geological Survey has continued to publish the monthly Hydrological Summaries for the UK.
+Against the backdrop of drought concerns throughout 2018, the NHMP published a number of hydrological status updates and attended a media briefing at the Science Media Centre.
 In January 2019, the NHMP marked its 30th Birthday, and a commemorative blog post was published looking back at the achievements of the last 30 years.